brunopenso/cryptography/README.md

 - Each letter changes its identity but retains its position

 Extra information:
-- When the algorithm use only one cypher alphabet per message it means that is a *monoalphabetic substitution*
+- When the algorithm use only one cypher alphabet per message it means that is a *monoalphabetic substitution*.
+When using more than on alphabet is called *polyalphabetic*

 ### Pair letters
 Change each letter of the text considering the alphabet splited in half and randomly arranged between the sender and receiver